iwpnd/iwpnd.github.io/_posts/2020-01-21-deploy-fastapi-to-aws-lambda.markdown

 ---
 layout: post
-title: How to continuously deploy a fastAPI to AWS Lambda with AWS SAM
+title: How to continuously deploy a FastAPI to AWS Lambda with AWS SAM
-tags: [python, fastapi, aws, aws lambda, aws sam]
+tags: [python, FastAPI, aws, aws lambda, aws sam]
-categories: python fastapi aws
+categories: python FastAPI aws
 date: 2020-01-21 13:37:00 +0200
 toc: true
 github_comments_issueid: "1"
 ---

-My last [article about fastAPI](https://iwpnd.pw/articles/2020-01/opinion-on-fastapi) was supposed to be an article about how to deploy a fastAPI on a budget, but instead turned out to be an opinion on fastAPI and I left it at that.
+My last [article about FastAPI](https://iwpnd.pw/articles/2020-01/opinion-on-FastAPI) was supposed to be an article about how to deploy a FastAPI on a budget, but instead turned out to be an opinion on FastAPI and I left it at that.
 Let's change that.

-FastAPIs [documentation](https://fastapi.tiangolo.com/) is exhaustive on all accounts.
+FastAPIs [documentation](https://FastAPI.tiangolo.com/) is exhaustive on all accounts.
 It gets you started real quick, takes you by the hand if it gets more complicated and even describes features in detail when it doesn't have to.
 I like it.
-Where it falls short, however, is when it comes to [deployment](https://fastapi.tiangolo.com/deployment/).
+Where it falls short, however, is when it comes to [deployment](https://FastAPI.tiangolo.com/deployment/).
 That's probably because there are gazillions of ways to deploy an API.
 The documentation proposes to use [Docker](https://docker.com/) and while I understand that this is the way to go for most companies and most applications, I don't see why I would want to deploy a small application with a few undemanding endpoints to a Docker Swarm or even Kubernetes cluster.
-Those come with a (hefty) price tag and are not interesting for the private person who just wants to get his hand dirty on fastAPI a little.
+Those come with a (hefty) price tag and are not interesting for the private person who just wants to get his hand dirty on FastAPI a little.

-So let's use this article to start over and learn how to set up a basic continuous deployment pipeline for a fastAPI app on a budget.
+So let's use this article to start over and learn how to set up a basic continuous deployment pipeline for a FastAPI app on a budget.
 We will be using [AWS API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/) the serverless computing services by AWS and [Travis](https://travis-ci.com/).
 Both AWS Lambda and AWS API Gateway are billed per API call and by the amount of data that you transfer.
 If you're still eligible for the free tier of AWS you can use those two services completely free for the scope of this tutorial.
 If not refer to the pricing example of [AWS API Gateway](https://aws.amazon.com/api-gateway/pricing/#Pricing_Examples) and [AWS Lambda](https://aws.amazon.com/lambda/pricing/).
 Take a particularly detailed look at the AWS Lambda pricing as this depends on the time your application is running and the memory size that is provisioned to the AWS Lambda.
 Luckily AWS finally shed some transparency on that matter with a proper [calculator](https://aws.amazon.com/lambda/pricing/#Calculator).

 ## prerequisites
 Let's assume that you already have registered an [AWS account](https://aws.amazon.com/free), set up a user other than `root` and have installed and configured [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) properly.
 The latter is not a requirement, as you do everything we do in the AWS console, yet it's not a bad idea to learn the AWS CLI anyways.